 The Programme is at its busiest during the Winter Season and it sprung to life in October when The York Waits, which has been one of the most active groups over the years, came back.
-On this visit, Tim Bayley arrived on the Sunday afternoon to prepare the County Early Music Group for their involvement in the Waits’s evening’s concert and then did a workshop with the County Waits who will be part of the Christmas concert given by Sirinu on 11 December.
+On this visit, Tim Bayley arrived on the Sunday afternoon to prepare the County Early Music Group for their involvement in the Waits’s evening’s concert and then did a workshop with the County Waits who were then part of the Christmas concert given by Sirinu on 11 December.
 Next day Tim and Lizzie Gutteridge visited Emscote Infants, Hampton Lucy Primary and Westgate Primary School and on the morning of the concert, they went to Sydenham Primary in Leamington.
 Then at lunchtime, other Waits joined them in St Mary’s to give a lecture demonstration on the instruments depicted in the stained glass windows of the Beauchamp Chapel.
 Adult education at its best!

 During this Winter Season, the other groups involved in the Programme include Kosmos, the Inventus Wind Quintet, the Martinů String Quartet, Sirinu, the Carducci String Quartet, The Musicke Companye, K’antu Ensemble and Ex Cathedra.
 Roderick Williams is bringing his Schubert in Schools project to Warwick on 7 February and the Royal Quartet from Poland is available for workshops or school concerts on Thursday 21 March, the day before its concert in the Royal Pump Rooms.

 Other schools that will be involved over the Winter Season include Our Lady and St Theresa Cubbington, Clinton Primary School, Southam Primary School, Warwick School, Newburgh Primary School, Brookhurst Primary School, King’s High School and Kineton Primary School.